-Both before and during the event, your management software and CRM system is collecting and analyzing continuous pieces of data.
+Both before and during the event, your event management software and event CRM system is collecting and analyzing continuous pieces of data.
 According to Accudata, a data-driven strategy is the key to success.
 From registration information to email open rates, all of these metrics are being stored within your system.

 One of the best parts of an integrated event software solution is that you can view your data in real-time.
-Within your CRM system, better analyze your event processes with a comprehensive view of all processes and incoming data points.
+Within your event CRM system, better analyze your event processes with a comprehensive view of all processes and incoming data points.
 This way, you can easily determine the issues you have to target.

 To gain a productive understanding of your event data in real-time, set up reports that automatically update as soon as more data comes in.
-As trends change, your CRM’s reports will be updated as well.
+As trends change, your event CRM’s reports will be updated as well.
 Better understand which efforts are most successful and which might need some more work.
 This way, you can easily pivot to a new tactic if needed.

 5. Engage with guests after the event

 Once your event comes to a close, this doesn’t mean you say goodbye to your event attendees forever.
 If anything, this is the perfect time to set up the foundation for future engagement.
 Who knows, maybe they’ll want to attend another event, or become more involved later.